 Roasted Tibetan Pig is a traditional dish in China.
 It is made with Tibetan pig as the main ingredient.
 Tibetan Pig, also known as "Ginseng Pig", is mainly distributed in the high mountains and deep valleys of the middle reach of the Yarlung Zangbo River, like the Bayi Nyingchi area.
 The pigs grow up in an environment of a raising elevation up to 3,000 meters (9850 ft), where they are able to eat precious ginseng fruit, cordyceps, precious Tibetan medicine, natural fungus, and other original ecological food exclusively produced in Nyingchi and drink fresh snow-melt water.
 It grows slowly, only to 80 kg in two years, with thin skin, a high lean meat rate, and tender meat.

 Ancient people in Nyingchi started to prepare it in a primitive way and it is still in use today.
-After removing the fur, cleaning off the internal organs and bones, Nyingchi cooks rub salt and seasonings, such as Chinese pepper, all over pig’s skin.
-Then all we have to do is hanging it in the air waiting for it to get dried.
-Whatever is your preferred way of cooking it, it always has an awesome texture, and you can taste all layers. --skin, fat, and meat, in a single texture filled bite.
+After removing the fur, and cleaning off the internal organs and bones, Nyingchi cooks rub salt and seasonings, such as Chinese pepper, all over the pig’s skin.
+Then what to do is to hang it in the air waiting for it to get dried.
+Whatever your preferred way of cooking, it always has an awesome texture, and you can taste all layers. -- skin, fat, and meat, in a single texture-filled bite.
 The roasted pork is extremely fragrant and nutritious.